stiiven-dev/State-Tracker/README.md

 It provides features such as:

--Alert visualization
+- Alert visualization
--User monitoring dashboard
+- User monitoring dashboard
--Event history tracking
+- Event history tracking
--Cloud synchronization
+- Cloud synchronization

 This application allows caregivers to monitor the elderly user remotely.